cse110-sp25-group21/warmup-exercise-team-1/README.md

 # warmup-exercise team 21
 ## Stage 3 is fully showcased in the Blackjack branch.
 Stages 1 and 2 can be found in our commits on the main branch.
 We are submitting this project using the Blackjack branch.

-## We split our team in half with the team: Tommy, Akhil, Sophie, Darian, and Mohan working in this repository and Charlotte, Ryan, Edison, Vijay, and Chester working in another repository.
+## We split our team in half with the team: Tommy, Akhil, Sophie, Darian, and Mohan working in this repository and Charlotte, Ryan, Edison, Vijay, Lisa and Chester working in another repository.
 We are submitting this repo for the assignment.

 ## Links
 ### The link to our submission: https://cse110-sp25-group21.github.io/warmup-exercise/